luisfelipediaz/NETConfTDD/README.md

 2. Act: In her its executed the method or function to test.
 3. Assert: In this section its asserted the result of act its the expected.

+###First step

+It's necessary that that you implement the case to number 2 and number 3